Ian Punnett

-Case Ian Punnett (born March 3, 1960) is an American radio broadcaster, author, professor, and Episcopal deacon.
+Case Ian Punnett (March 3, 1960 – December 22, 2023) was an American radio broadcaster, author, professor, and ordained Episcopal deacon.

 In the early to mid 1980s, Punnett hosted the WLRW morning show in his college town along with Val Wallace.
 Punnett co-hosted Ian and Margery with his wife on KTMY in Minneapolis-St. Paul and was the regular Saturday night host of the widely syndicated paranormal-themed Coast to Coast AM, created by Art Bell.
 On December 3, 2011, Punnett announced that due to increasingly acute tinnitus, he would temporarily step down as regular Saturday night host of Coast to Coast AM, being replaced by John B. Wells: effective January 2012, Punnett would host the show one Sunday per month.
 In July 2013, Punnett ended his radio hosting career in order to begin studies for a doctoral degree.
 After receiving his Ph.D. in 2017, he returned as an occasional guest host of Coast to Coast AM in 2018 and became a faculty member and chief operator of the campus radio station at Kansas State University.

+Education

+Punnett attended the University of Illinois at Urbana-Champaign, where he was a student columnist for the Daily Illini.
+He graduated in 1988, with a degree in English literature and rhetoric.

+Punnett has a Master of Divinity degree from Columbia Theological Seminary in Atlanta, and has been ordained a Deacon in the Episcopal Church.

+Punnett entered the Walter Cronkite School of Journalism and Mass Communication at Arizona State University as a Ph.D. student in August 2013.
+Punnett received his doctorate from Arizona State in 2017, after writing a dissertation titled "Toward a Theory of True Crime: Forms and Functions of Nonfiction Murder Narratives".